Aitia-IIOT/ah5-docs-java-spring/docs/api/serviceregistry/service-registry-management-generic-mqtt.md

 {
   "status": 400,
   "traceId": "<trace-id>",
-  "receiver": "sysop",
+  "receiver": "<receiver-system-identifier>",
+  "payload": {
-  "payload": "Instance id does not exist: alert-consumer1::alert-service1::1.0.0" }
+    "errorMessage": ""Instance id does not exist: AlertProvider1|alertService1|1.0.1"", "errorCode": 400,
+    "exceptionType": "INVALID_PARAMETER",
+    "origin": "arrowhead/serviceregistry/management/service-update"
+  }
+}
 ```
 ### service-remove

-The service operation **request** requires an [MQTTRequestTemplate](../data-models/mqtt-request-template.md) JSON encoded message in which the authentication is a proper [identity info](../../api/authentication_policy.md/#mqtt) and the payload is a List<[Name](../primitives.md#name)> which contains the identitifers of the service instances that need to be removed.
+The service operation **request** requires an [MQTTRequestTemplate](../data-models/mqtt-request-template.md) JSON encoded message in which the authentication is a proper [identity info](../../api/authentication_policy.md/#mqtt) and the payload is a List<[ServiceInstanceID](../primitives.md#serviceinstanceid)> which contains the identitifers of the service instances that need to be removed.

 ```
 Topic: arrowhead/serviceregistry/management/service-remove